 The Colleges’ have business relationships with a wide range of organizations throughout the state and region.
 Risk Management coordinates the procurement and acceptance of Certificates of Insurance from authorized insurers as needed to support these business relationships.

 **The information below is applicable to all the Colleges.
 If you have any questions regarding this information, please contact the Insurance & Claims Specialist.

-Risk Management will provide risk management guidance and advice regarding any aspect of college operations, including athletics, student activities, international travel, executive travel, and new initiatives.
+Risk Management will provide risk management guidance and advice regarding any aspect of college operations, including athletics, student activities, international travel, safety, executive travel, and new initiatives.

 Ruth joined Five Colleges in 2020.
 The Risk Management Office directly supports the four private member colleges of the consortium: Amherst, Hampshire, Mount Holyoke, and Smith.
 In this role, Ruth has responsibility for enterprise risk management, traditional risk management, and insurance operations.
 She also serves as the Vice President and Chief Operating Office of the Collegiate Catalyst Fund LLC, an insurance captive operated by consortium members.

-Her current responsibilities include: managing and administering the Five College Risk Management program’s insurance policies and claims, including the record keeping associated with these policies or programs; supporting all campus collaborative insurance buying or claims management committees, including those for student health and workers’ compensation; working with insurance service providers to ensure full utilization of loss prevention services; providing assistance to management and administration in planning department goals/objectives; and supporting the Director of Risk Management in developing reports, and responding to campus requests.
+K. Dymek's current responsibilities include: managing and administering the Five College Risk Management program’s insurance policies and claims, including the record keeping associated with these policies or programs; supporting all campus collaborative insurance buying or claims management committees, including those for student health and workers’ compensation; working with insurance service providers to ensure full utilization of loss prevention services; providing assistance to management and administration in planning department goals/objectives; and supporting the Director of Risk Management in developing reports, and responding to campus requests.

 Anna manages Risk Management's various compliance programs for minor safety, driver credentialing, and online waiver requests.
 She also provides broad administrative support to the Risk Management staff, and handles general inquiries from faculty, staff, and students at the four private member colleges.